jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 | 900   | Black (Heavy)             |
 | 950   | Extra Black (Ultra Black) |

+## opacity: 0 vs visibility: hidden

+- Elements with `opacity: 0` are still visible to screen readers and focusable, but elements with `visibility: hidden` aren't.

 ## Transition from 0 to auto

 - Place the element in a container with this styling